4/25/2019

 Chief Financial Officer

 Sure.
 I'll address a couple IIS things, and then I'll tell you how we're thinking about the year from a company level.
-So the warfighter sales came down in the quarter like we expected.
-But, you know, year over year, we're looking at about a half a billion dollar reduction.
+So the Warfighter sales came down in the quarter like we expected, but, you know, year over year we're looking at about a half a billion dollar reduction.
 Most of that's in the back half of the year.
-So there is an imbalance first half, second half relative to how warfighter is going to impact the revenue cadence at IIS.
+So there is an imbalance first half, second half relative to how Warfighter is going to, you know, impact the revenue cadence at IIS.
 I would tell you, you know, even with that decline, the rest of the IIS business is strong.
 You saw some of that in the first quarter in the cyber and space areas.
-And ex-warfighter, IIS is growing around 10 percent for the year.
-The consolidation of the entity that you referred, that you asked about, did have about a $38 million impact in the quarter on revenue.
+And ex-warfighter, IIS is growing, you know, around 10% for the year.
+The consolidation of the entity that you asked about did have about a $38 million impact in the quarter on revenue.
 So that's IIS.
 At a total company level, you know, as we said, we're pleased with the first quarter results.
 They did exceed our expectations at the company level.
 Some of the higher sales volume we saw was timing related, right, driven by timing.
-And it clearly gives us confidence in our outlook of our, you know, six to eight percent growth for the year.
+And it clearly gives us confidence in our, you know, outlook of our, you know, 6% to 8% growth for the year.
 We mentioned the favorable performance at IIS and SAS, and we improved their total year guidance.
 But those improvements were offset by the decrease in the missiles margin, you know, for the quarter that we flowed through to the year.
-So in total, as we said, the range stayed the same for segment margins, 12-1 to 12-3.
+So in total, as we said, the range stayed the same for segment margins, 12.1 to 12.3.
 Bringing it down to EPS, you know, we were 35 cents higher than the high end of our guidance range, as you mentioned.
-You know, roughly half of that driven by the timing of sales and margins within the year.
-The other half driven by the timing of some corporate and non-operational items within the year that would now be expected to, you know, have an impact, a negative impact in the back half.
-So, you know, the change in margin guidance at the two businesses that, you know, improved IIS and SAS, that flowed through in offset missiles.
+You know, roughly half of that, driven by the timing of sales and margins within the year, The other half driven by the timing of some corporate and non-operational items within the year that would now be expected to, you know, have an impact, a negative impact in the back half.
+So, you know, the change in margin guidance at the two businesses that, you know, improved IIS and SAS, that flowed through and offset missiles.
 It's early in the year, right?
-We continue to be focused, you know, on growing the top line and improving margins.
-And then I just add for completeness, you know, I think I mentioned in my open remarks, we were pleased with the cash performance for the quarter, about 140 million better than the high end of our guidance.
-It was timing related.
-It's early.
-You know, the 3.9 to 4.1 billion that we have out there for the year would be on top of the, or is on top of the record performance we saw last year.
+We continue to be focused. you know, on growing the top line and improving margins.
+And then I just add for completeness, you know, I think I mentioned in my open remarks, we were pleased with the cash performance for the quarter about 140 million better than the high end of our guidance.
+It was timing related, it's early, you know, the 3.9 to 4.1 billion that we have out there for the year would be on top of the or is on top of the record performance we saw last year.
 Bottom line, you know, we'll keep an eye on all this, but we're confident in the outlook for the year.

 speaker